 - Schedule to take the assessment test for English and math placement.

-- Meet with the Director of International Student Affairs/PDSO or the Assistant to the Dean of Student Affairs/Designated School Official to complete an I-20 SEVIS application for United States Government international visa processing.
+- Meet with the Director of International Student Affairs and Student Conduct/PDSO to complete an I-20 SEVIS application for United States Government international visa processing.

-International students on a F-1 visa who are interested in attending Manchester Community College should contact the Director of International Student Affairs/PDSO or the Assistant to the Dean of Student Affairs/Designated School Official to ensure that their I-20 application is processed in a timely manner for U.S. State Department approval.
+International students on a F-1 visa who are interested in attending Manchester Community College should contact the Director of International Student Affairs and Student Conduct/Designated School Official to ensure that their I-20 application is processed in a timely manner for U.S. State Department approval.